SummaryRead the full fact sheet

 Quitline is an inclusive and culturally safe space for all, including the LGBTIQA+ community.
 An interpreter service is available for people who speak a language other than English.

-Quit has information, tips and tools to help you wherever you are along your quitting journey.
-Remember, you need to work on your habits and triggers for smoking or vaping, as well as your addiction to nicotine.
+has information, tips and tools to help you wherever you are at with your smoking or vaping.
+They can help you work on your habits and triggers for smoking or vaping, as well as your addiction to nicotine.

 Where to get help